superpandas-ai/superpandas/README.md

 # SuperPandas

-SuperPandas is a Python package that extends pandas DataFrame functionality with rich metadata to allow for AI-powered analysis and documentation on your Pandas DataFrames.
+SuperPandas is a Python package that extends pandas DataFrame functionality with rich metadata to allow for AI-powered analysis on your Pandas DataFrames.

 ## Installation